Hi! I’m a Research Economist at the Directorate of Economic Studies of Banco de México.

-I study how individuals acquire and process information, how they use this information to form beliefs about the economy, and the consequences this has for the transmission of aggregate shocks and the design of macroeconomic policy.
+In my current work, I study how consumers acquire and process information about inflation, how they use it to form beliefs about the economy, and the consequences this has on the transmission of aggregate shocks and the design of macroeconomic policy.

 Universitat Pompeu Fabra